tqvarnst/loginmodule/README.md

 # Example of Simple login module
 I created this example on behalf of a customer that uses the REST interface for JBoss BPM Suite.
 This login module allows a intermediate server to identify as a any user as long as an server password is provided.
 This can for exampl ebe used to authenticate with the REST service of BPM Suite.

+###Prerequisites
+1. Working installtion of JBoos EAP or JBoss BPM Suite

+### To build and install

-1. Make sure you have JBoss EAP maven repos configured.....
+1. Make sure you have JBoss EAP maven repos configured.
+See [here](https://github.com/jboss-developer/jboss-eap-quickstarts/blob/6.3.x-develop/settings.xml) for and example settings.xml

-1. Build the project with maven
+2. Build the project with maven

         mvn clean install

-1. Replace or add a login module to the configuration of JBoss BPM Suite (e.g. $JBOSS_HOME/standalone/configuration/standalone.xml)
+3. Replace or add a login module to the configuration of JBoss BPM Suite (e.g. $JBOSS_HOME/standalone/configuration/standalone.xml)

         <security-domain name="other" cache-type="default">
            <authentication>